 ‘What protein would you like, madam?
 Chicken?
 Goat?’

 ‘Not even fish?’

 He returned a few minutes later to report that there was no amala but perhaps I would take pando as this was also made from yam.
 I accepted the change and he reported the food would take about 25 minutes to prepare.
 This was good news!
 Fresh cooked food!

 After barely 20 minutes, the waiter brought a large container containing half a bucketful of warm water and placed it on the floor on the right side of my chair; I assumed this was the finger bowl and took this to imply that I should use my right hand to eat and that elegance wasn’t expected.

-> The food arrived and comprised a large ball of dough wrapped in cling-film and a bowl of tasty looking green-leaf stew.
-This ‘vegetable soup’ that I had ordered was spicy and full of bones of uncertain species – certainly not mammalian or avian.
+The food arrived and comprised a large ball of dough wrapped in cling-film and a bowl of tasty looking green-leaf stew.
+This ‘vegetable soup’ that I had ordered was rich, spicy and full of bones of uncertain species – certainly not mammalian or avian.
 Fish probably.

-> It tasted surprisingly good.
+It tasted surprisingly good.

 Later I discovered that the origin of the term "swallow" was all about gulping your food down quickly, without chewing.
 That is the local style.